 The frequency and type of control examinations as well as duration of the observation should be established based on the individual disease relapse risk (which depends on the initial clinical stage of the disease).
-However, we should bear in mind that the relapse may occur even 10 years after the primary treatment [55, 56] (Table 5).
+However, we should bear in mind that the relapse may occur even 10 years after the primary treatment [46, 47] (Table 5).
 The relapse risk is the highest in the first three years post therapy.
-That is why it is recommended that a more intense schedule of control exams should be applied in this period in order to detect a loco-regional relapse, which may be cured by surgery.
+That is why it is recommended to apply in this period a more intense schedule of control exams in order to detect a loco-regional relapse, which may be cured by surgery.
 Assessment of scars post primary site excision and post lymphadenectomy constitutes the most important part of the observation.
 The evaluation of the regional lymph confluence should be done carefully (a possible in-transit dissemination).
-To evaluate the local lymph nodes, we can use palpation and ultrasonography.
-A patient may detect a majority of loco-regional relapses, and that is why he/she should be trained to make a self-control of the area of the melanoma excision and of the regional lymph nodes.
+To evaluate the local lymph nodes we may use palpation and ultrasonography.
+A patient may detect a majority of loco-regional relapses and that is why he/she should be trained to make a self-control of the area of the melanoma excision and of the regional lymph nodes.
 There are some premises that a less intensive control schedule has no negative impact on the survival in patients with early melanomas.

 Imaging exams are not recommended in asymptomatic patients with clinical stage IA-IIA.
 Imaging exams (e.g. CT exam) may be considered in asymptomatic patients with clinical stage IIB-IIIC during the first 2-3 years of follow-up (taking into consideration the availability of some new, effective drugs in the therapy of disseminated melanomas.
 The earlier data evaluating the intensive schedule of the control imaging exams demonstrated only a minimal benefit - maximally two months prolongation of the overall survival time).
-Then, in patients with clinical symptoms suggesting the presence of distant metastases (liver enzymes elevation, bone pains, neurological symptoms, cough, and weakness) detailed imaging diagnostics should be done, with CT, MRI, PET-CT, and bone scintigraphy included.
+Then, in patients with clinical symptoms suggesting the pres-